gregor-i/math-parser/README.md

 * Analytic Function Derivative:
 For the predefined languages it is possible to calculate analytical derivatives for arbitrary functions.

-* Runtime compilation:
-For the predefined languages it is possible to use the scala compiler at runtime to compile your AST into a high-performance function-object.

 ### Setup

 To use the library extend your sbt build with: